If you are interested in pursuing a career in writing, this guide will tell you the thirteen best colleges for creative writing.

 In general, they are relatively small compared to classes in other disciplines.
 For instance, each of Harvard’s creative writing courses only has about twelve students.

-The main factor you want to consider is what you wish to gain out of your program!
+These schools are all good colleges for writing.
+However, the main factor you want to consider is what you wish to gain out of your program!
 If you want to gain a lot of hands-on experience and build your portfolio, choose a school like Duke University, Swarthmore College, or Cornell.

 If you’d like to save the most money while attending university, choose a low-tuition school like The University of Iowa.